 Cinnamon rolls and apples are two flavorful things that just go well together.
 Spices and apples have been a fall favorite for decades, if not longer.
 Made with canned cinnamon rolls and a container of your favorite apple pie filling, you can easily create this fall treat in your own home.

 See what you've been missing out on and why you can't live without this tasty dessert-like dish.
+This apple cinnamon roll bake will find a special place in your heart to make its own.

-I love the sweet and juicy apples bursting with flavor and crunch next to the soft spiced cinnamon roll pieces.
+I love the sweet and juicy apples bursting with flavor and crunching next to the soft spiced cinnamon roll pieces.
 Top it off with icing and maybe a sprinkling of chopped pecans and you're really in for a good time!

 - Cinnamon rolls: Use 2 of the 12.5 ounce sized cans of cinnamon rolls with icing.
 You can use any brand but I recommend using the ones that actually unroll.